-Aisling E. O'Sullivan1, Michael J. Crosse2, Giovanni M. Di Liberto3, Alain de Cheveigné^{3,4}, and Edmund C. Lalor^{1,5}
+1 Aisling E. O'Sullivan,1 1 Michael J. Crosse,2 Giovanni M. Di Liberto,3 Alain de Cheveigné,^{3,4} and Edmund C. Lalor^{1,5}

-1School of Engineering, Trinity Centre for Bioengineering and Trinity College Institute of Neuroscience, Trinity College Dublin, Dublin 2, Ireland.

-2X, The Moonshot Factory, Mountain View, CA and Department of Neuroscience, Albert Einstein College of Medicine, Bronx, NY, 10461, USA.

-3Laboratoire des systèmes perceptifs, Département d'études cognitives, École normale supérieure, PSL University, CNRS, 75005 Paris, France.

-4UCL Ear Institute, United Kingdom.

-5Department of Biomedical Engineering and Department of Neuroscience, University of Rochester, Rochester, NY 14627, USA.
+1School of Engineering, Trinity Centre for Biomedical Engineering and Trinity College Institute of Neuroscience, Trinity College Dublin, Dublin 2, Ireland, 2X, The Moonshot Factory, Mountain View, CA and Department of Neuroscience, Albert Einstein College of Medicine, Bronx, New York 10461, 3Laboratoire des Systèmes Perceptifs, Département d'Études Cognitives, École Normale Supérieure, Paris Sciences et Lettres University, Centre National de la Recherche Scientifique, Paris 75005, France, 4University College London Ear Institute, University College London, London WC1X 8EE, United Kingdom, and 5Department of Biomedical Engineering and Department of Neuroscience, University of Rochester, Rochester, New York 14627

-Corresponding author email address: Edmund_Lalor@urmc.rochester.edu

-This work was funded by a Career Development Award from Science Foundation Ireland (15/CDA/3316), and by NIH National Institute on Deafness and Other Communication Disorders R01 (DC016297).

-Abstract

 Seeing a speaker's face benefits speech comprehension, especially in challenging listening conditions.
 This perceptual benefit is thought to stem from the neural integration of visual and auditory speech at multiple stages of processing, whereby movement of a speaker's face provides temporal cues to auditory cortex, and articulatory information from the speaker's mouth can aid recognizing specific linguistic units (e.g., phonemes, syllables).
-However it remains unclear how the integration of these cues varies as a function of listening conditions.
-Here we sought to provide insight on these questions by examining EEG responses to natural audiovisual, audio, and visual speech in quiet and in noise.
-Specifically, we represented our speech stimuli in terms of their spectrograms and their phonetic features, and then quantified the strength of the encoding of those features in the EEG using canonical correlation analysis.
-The encoding of both spectrotemporal and phonetic features was shown to be more robust in audiovisual speech responses then what would have been expected from the summation of the audio and visual speech responses, consistent with the literature on multisensory integration.
-Furthermore, the strength of this multisensory enhancement was more pronounced at the level of phonetic processing for speech in noise relative to speech in quiet, indicating that listeners rely more on articulatory details from visual speech in challenging listening conditions.
-These findings support the notion that the integration of audio and visual speech is a flexible, multistage process that adapts to optimize comprehension based on the current listening conditions.
+However, it remains unclear how the integration of these cues varies as a function of listening conditions.
+Here, we sought to provide insight on these questions by examining EEG responses in humans (males and females) to natural audiovisual (AV), audio, and visual speech in quiet and in noise.
+We represented our speech stimuli in terms of their spectrograms and their phonetic features and then quantified the strength of the encoding of those features in the EEG using canonical correlation analysis (CCA).
+The encoding of both spectrotemporal and phonetic features was shown to be more robust in AV speech responses than what would have been expected from the summation of the audio and visual speech responses, suggesting that multisensory integration occurs at both spectrotemporal and phonetic stages of speech processing.
+We also found evidence to suggest that the integration effects may change with listening conditions; however, this was an exploratory analysis and future work will be required to examine this effect using a within-subject design.
+These findings demonstrate that integration of audio and visual speech occurs at multiple stages along the speech processing hierarchy.